cran-task-views/Epidemiology/Epidemiology.md

     cross-sectional, case-control and cohort studies.
-Surveillance tools include functions to calculate an appropriate sample size for 1- and 2-stage representative freedom surveys, functions to estimate surveillance system sensitivity and functions to support scenario tree modelling analyses.
+Surveillance tools include functions to calculate an appropriate sample size for 1- and 2-stage representative freedom surveys, functions to estimate surveillance system sensitivity and functions to support scenario tree modeling analyses.
 -   `r pkg("epitools", priority = "core")`: Tools for training and practicing epidemiologists including methods for two-way and multi-way contingency tables.
--   `r pkg("epitrix")`: A collection of small functions useful for epidemics analysis and infectious disease modelling.
+-   `r pkg("epitrix")`: A collection of small functions useful for epidemics analysis and infectious disease modeling.
 This includes computation of basic reproduction numbers (R0) from daily growth rates, generation of hashed labels to anonymise data, and fitting discretized Gamma distributions.